10 Best Hybrid Mattresses in 2026

 When managing pain, it’s always best to start by talking with your doctor or other trusted health care professional.
 They can evaluate your symptoms and recommend any key features your hybrid mattress should have.

 It’s important for those with chronic pain to choose a mattress that supports and aligns their body.
-“When choosing a hybrid mattress, you want a mattress that supports your spine without creating points of pressure on the body, especially if you already have back, neck, or nerve pain,” said El-Hayek.
+When choosing a hybrid mattress, you want a mattress that supports your spine without creating points of pressure on the body, especially if you already have back, nerve, or neck pain.
 In addition to support, the best mattresses for back pain avoid pressure points, since a buildup of pressure can make your existing pain worse.

 Consider your sleeping style and which positions you choose most often, then look for a mattress that supports those positions.
-Also look for a mattress that makes it easier to change positions if needed.
+Also, look for a mattress that makes it easier to change positions if needed.
 Changing positions can help relieve pain during the night, so you’ll want a mattress that you won’t sink too far down into.
 A mattress with some bounce can also make changing positions easier.

 You can also use pillows to help manage pain when you sleep.
 Ask your health care provider for recommendations about pillow types and thicknesses, and how you can use them to support your body and relieve pain.